 If you are looking for something specific or you do not see any more of an item be sure to ask an employee if there are more in the back.
 Also during our visit, there was a clearance section.

 We discovered that Magnolia Market offers a military discount.
 Everyone we met was very kind and helpful including the cashier who happened to notice my mom’s military id in her wallet and offered her the discount.
 So be sure to ask for the military discount if you qualify.

 On a side note: my mom bought so much that she may have been able to tell my dad that she got his shirt for free – that made him happy!

-Something I do not think about when planning a trip is the location being closed on Sunday.
-However, Magnolia Market at the Silos including the Silos Baking Co. are closed on Sunday.
+Something I do not think about when planning a trip is the location being closed on Sundays.
+However, Magnolia Market at the Silos and the Silos Baking Co. are closed on Sundays.

 Here’s a video of our trip to Magnolia Market at the Silos.
 We really enjoyed our trip and I would love to visit again during the holiday season.

 Bonus Tip: Check their website before your visit, on the day we were visiting Magnolia Market at the Silos was closing early for an employee get together.